baleeds/trusted/README.md

 Make localStorage trusted by solving three problems:

 - Validate localStorage values against a schema, or using a custom validation function.
-- Set default values to prevent receiving null values.
+- Set default values to prevent receiving null.
 - Prevent designating the same key multiple times.

 ## Install